Mahbubalhassanofficial/TripAI/README.md

 **TripAI** is a complete, intelligent, open-source platform built for transportation researchers, traffic engineers, and planning professionals.
 It integrates classical travel demand modelling with modern AI/XAI techniques and provides a synthetic, reproducible testbed for academic publishing.

-This tool is ideal for Q1 journal articles, conference papers, teaching, and rapid methodological experimentation.

 ---